glennraya/xendivel/README.md

 **Configure Laravel Mail**

-Xendivel has the ability to send invoices via email attachments to your customers.
-If you plan to use this feature, you should make sure that you have your Laravel Mail configuration properly setup before Xendivel can send invoice or refund email notifications.
+Xendivel is equipped to send invoices to your customers as email attachments.
+To leverage this feature, ensure that your [Laravel Mail](https://laravel.com/docs/10.x/mail#main-content) configuration is set up correctly before Xendivel can dispatch invoice or refund email notifications.

 ```ini
 MAIL_MAILER=smtp